LittleSunfish/Human-Pose-Estimation/README.md

 I implmented some tools related to the human pose estimation. customCOCO.py contains implementaion of the dataloader for the COCO dataset. visualization.py contains a way to visualize the keypoint detection.
+### 3.3 jupyter
+You can ignore this file.
+I work with notebook file and then move onto the script.